 9. Art supplies

-It’s been a recurring theme in my life (shoutout to my Twitter bio).
+It’s been a recurring theme in my life.
 Every time I’m in a museum, I think: “I should’ve been an artist.”
 Of course, being an artist has never been easy.
 But if you feel like me and wonder about your artistic capacities, stop with the excuses: buy some oil, canvas, pencils, and a sketch book.
 Or maybe, for you, it’s the ukulele.
 Maybe it’s make-up or fashion that really conquers your heart.
 Buy it for yourself, think of it as an investment and keep knocking doors; your rich benefactor will appear someday.
 Bonus: use your new art supplies to create all your own gifts.
 You’ll be saving money

 Recommended: This is an anti-recommendation actually.
 Try to invest in things to create art, but avoid books and scams like: ‘How to think like an artist in 2017’.
 Read biographies, buy supplies and experiment.
 For writers and sketchers, Moleskine is always there for you.
 (They’re also perfect for travel writing and journaling.)